vis-kid/previewer/_posts/2016-11-10-SOLID-Ruby-Fundamentals-01.md

 They are made private to not mess with the API of this class while providing the convenience of looking up the implementation of scraping various selectors—without needing to go to another class or module.
 I felt they belong better into this class since they are in charge of actually scraping the data that we export in the options hash.

-The class includes a module that takes care of smaller utility functions like `clean_episode_number`, `clean_date` and ` build_tags`.
+The class includes a module that takes care of smaller utility functions like `clean_episode_number`, `clean_date` and `build_tags`.
 As always, trade offs are part of the game.
 I had to weigh readability and cohesiveness when I decided to put these methods into a module.
-It might now be immediately clear where they come from, but on the other hand, their implementation might not be needed to be investigated most of the time.
+It might not be immediately clear where they come from, but on the other hand, their implementation might not be needed to be investigated most of the time.
 We saved some space in the private section of this class and put them into a module that fits their purpose better.

 #### class PageExtractor